Gas to Methanol Plant Details

 GTL Process Overview:

-2. Cooling and Compression Stage: After leaving the G-Reformer®, the SYNGAS is cooled, and the captured heat is repurposed for other plant functions, such as steam generation.
+2. Cooling and Compression Stage: After leaving the G-Reformer®, the SYNGAS is cooled, and the excess captured heat is repurposed for other plant functions, such as steam generation.
 The SYNGAS is then compressed and reheated for input into the Fischer-Tropsch (FT) unit.

-Environmental and Economic Benefits: The GTM process creates no airborne carbon emissions, as all carbon is embedded in the produced methanol, a clean-burning hydrocarbon fuel.
-The demand for methanol is increasing due to its ease of transportation, stability across various temperatures, and its ability to remain liquid at atmospheric pressure.
+The demand for methanol is increasing due to its ease of transportation, stability across various temperature ranges, and ability to remain liquid at atmospheric pressure.
 Methanol is particularly valuable in remote areas, such as underdeveloped nations, with abundant natural gas but limited access to fuel.
 Methanol can serve as a clean alternative to wood or other organic fuels for cooking, reducing indoor air pollution and associated health risks.
+Growing demand for methanol as a fuel and its use as an “anti-freeze” agent in oil and gas production continues to drive increased use of this product.

 Innovative Applications: GWTI has researched unique designs for methanol plants, allowing all plant components to be built into storage containers with external connectors.
-These containerized units can be easily transported and assembled in remote locations, making methanol production feasible in areas where traditional refinery construction is impractical.
+These containerized units can be easily transported and assembled in remote locations, making methanol production feasible in areas where traditional plant construction is impractical.
 In such cases, methanol could be distributed locally, even in small quantities such as 5-gallon containers, providing essential fuel to isolated communities.